ingresso-group/slate/source/includes/_intro.md

 - The Nutcracker (6IF) has no availability on saturday nights
 - The Nutcracker (6IF) has no discounts in the stalls on the 1st of the month
 - The Nutcracker (6IF) has no OPA or STUDENT discounts in price band B
-- La Femme has blanket discounts (TODO add event IDs for all of these events)
+- La Femme (6L9) has blanket discounts
-- La Femme has a special offer
+- La Femme (6L9) has a special offer
-- V&A memberships only allow a single seat to be selected and have a type of use_last_perf
+- V&A memberships (6KF) only allow a single seat to be selected and have a type of use_last_perf
-- Eurodisney enforces one adult or student for a booking
-- California Disney is post only (can be used to generate 'no sends') (TODO how?)
+- California Disney (9XY) is post only (can be used to generate 'no sends' if you select a performance date within the next few days)
-- Tokyo Disney - add junior codes for bundle failure
-  - 2 - auth failure
-  - 3 - auth timeout
-  - 4 - booking refused
-- Rambert never has any available performances
-- Flamingoland family passes are not valid on mondays
+- Flamingoland family passes (6KU) are not valid on Mondays

 ## API Variations